-SGT122 Surgical Preparation, Equipment, and Supplies
+SGT121 Surgical Preparation, Equipment, and Supplies

-Prerequisite: SGT102, SGT112, SGT114
+Prerequisite: SGT112, SGT116

-In this course the student will become familiar with the procedures necessary for patient preparation for surgery.
+In this course, the student will become familiar with the procedures necessary for patient preparation for surgery.
 It will include preparation of the surgical site, draping, and wound management.
 The student will also become familiar with the various equipment and supplies used in the operating room.
-Topics to be covered include equipment and precautions used in electrosurgery and laser surgery, vacuums, sutures, surgical stapling devices, catheters and drains, and hemostatic agents.
+Topics to be covered include equipment and precautions used in electrosurgery and laser surgery, vacuums, sutures, stapling devices, catheters and drains and hemostatic agents.
+Endoscopic Surgery and Robotics in the operating room will also be reviewed.
 The students will gain hands-on experience with the various machines and equipment used in surgery.
-Students will learn how to properly drape the patient prior to surgery.
+The students will learn how to properly drape the patient prior to surgery.

-SGT127 Principles of Surgery
+SGT128 Principles of Surgery